AnnulusGames/Alchemy/README.md

 <img src="https://github.com/AnnulusGames/Alchemy/blob/main/docs/images/img-create-hierarchy-object.png" width="600">

-These objects are automatically excluded during build time.
+These objects are automatically excluded in build.
 (If they have child objects, all child objects are detached before deletion.)
 For more details, refer to [Decorating Hierarchy](https://annulusgames.github.io/Alchemy/articles/en/decorating-hierarchy.html).

 ## AlchemyEditorWindow